sachaker/sachaker.github.io/files/old/thoughtsDraft.md

 I have recently been grappling with the fact that the default state of humans is to meander through life and end up somewhere.
 However, I believe we feed ourselves the illusion that each decision we have made is calculated and part of a consistent narrative.

 One lesson I took away from this couple is that living adventurously is to live randomly—to position one's self in situations that present countless potentialities and to continue to choose the option most fitting in that exact moment of one's life.
-This is a deliberate choice to chase randomness.
-To deliberately meander is different than to meander under the guise of deliberation.
-I think most people don't appreciate that fact...
+This is a deliberate choice to chase randomness. **To deliberately meander is different than to meander under the guise of deliberation.** I think most people don't appreciate that fact, but this family certainly did.
+They chose a life of randomness.
+Most people live such a life with the illusion that they do not...

 My conclusion from this insight is that my own ideal circumstance is to live more deliberately than "adventurously" and insert occasional stochasticity/noise to the process to let randomness present a raffle of potentially more meaningful/rich experiences.
-My friend Liam Horne is a big proponent of the idea that one should live life as if it were a book—to keep consistent the themes and characters across one's chapters and to determine both as early as possible.

 ### 2. Express gratitude ###
 At almost every junction in our life, there is a collection of characters that influence our pursuit of a specific path.
 I think it is incredibly important to commit time to identifying these characters that have direct or indirect influence (they may have been so seemingly peripheral in your life that they may not even realize) and to explicitly express gratitude for their influence.

 Take this as a CTA to send a text or email to at least 1 person who fits that description right now.
 I believe the greatest gift we can receive in life is to have some sense of impact.
 Impact in others affirms our existence and begets a deep sense of joy.
 Go package that gift to someone as a quick message now! :)

+### 3. Be the right version of yourself ###
+In order to make a judgement, especially in the context of interpersonal relationships, you must be the right version of yourself.
+I think most literature/thinking on this subject focuses on the ways to find the "right" person.
+I believe instead that each person needs to hone their internal barometer through personal experience and that they must be sober about how well that barometer is calibrated at any given point in time.

+Finding the right person (a friend, partner, etc.) is about being the right version of yourself. **A healthy question to ask regularly is whether you feel confident in your current self to make a judgement call on someone with whom you may spend years.** This puts more of an onus on the prospector and less on fate to present you with the "perfect person".
+That person may have slipped right under your nose because you simply weren't ready.

+### 4.

 ### *March 26th, 2021*